Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Conclusion

-Understand what you’re building.
-Heroic systems aren’t defined by mood, optimism, or fantasy trappings.
-The architecture is about trajectory.
-When you design a heroic system you’re committing to mechanical support for enduring agency across campaigns.
-Heroic structure is a promise to your players, and your mechanics either keep it or they don’t.
+Know what you’re designing for.
+Heroic systems aren’t just about mood, optimism, or fantasy themes.
+What matters is the trajectory your game takes.
+When you design a heroic system, you’re making a mechanical commitment to support lasting player agency throughout campaigns.
+This structure is a promise to your players, and your rules either keep it or they don’t.

-Most fantasy games default to heroic structure because it’s what players expect from the genre.
-But “heroic by default” often means “heroic by accident”—systems that stumble into passing these criteria without understanding why they matter.
-If you’re deliberately designing a pure heroic structure, these five criteria are the blueprint.
+Most fantasy games use a heroic structure because that’s what players expect.
+But being “heroic by default” often just means the system meets some of these standards by chance, not by design.
+If you want to create a truly heroic structure, these five criteria are the blueprint.

 Please, if you know a game that meets all five criteria that I missed, I want to hear about it!
 Tell me about it in the comments below.